 These employer incentive grants must be claimed through the government’s digital apprenticeship service.

 The apprenticeship service will be new to many employers, especially SMEs, but as of April 2021, all new apprenticeships are managed via this online system.

 The apprenticeship service, also known as the Digital Apprenticeship Service, or DAS account, is an online platform created by the Education and Skills Funding Agency (ESFA).
 It is used by employers and training providers to reserve and administer funding for apprentices.

 The apprenticeship service was originally designed to enable large employers to manage their apprenticeship levy funds, and is gradually being expanded to help smaller organisations reserve funding for apprenticeships.
-By April 2021, the aim is for all apprenticeships to be managed via this online system.
+From April 2021, all new apprenticeships will be managed via this online system.

 To claim your apprenticeship employer grant, you’ll need to create an account with the digital apprenticeship service.